freent-project/freent31-docs/name.md

 This is a play on other bootloader names, such as Apple's iBoot.

 ### FreeNT Docs
-This is the original name for OpenWindows, with "Docs" added as an additional word, to indicate that it is not the actual kernel, but rather the developer documentation, which also references OpenWindows several times.
+This is the original name for [OpenWindows's kernel](#top), with "Docs" added as an additional word, to indicate that it is not the actual kernel, but rather the developer documentation, which also references OpenWindows several times.